 CLOSE THE EAST HAMPTON AIRPORT

-On September 26th, 2021, the five members of the East Hampton Town Board gained the ability to stop the substantial noise and environmental pollution caused by KHTO as we know it today.
+In September 2021, the five members of the East Hampton Town Board gained the ability to stop the substantial noise and environmental pollution caused by JPX as we know it today.

 Serving less than 1% of local residents and visitors alike, providing little to no economic benefit to the Town, and contributing to significant air, water, ground and noise pollution, it’s a no brainer: it is time to close the East Hampton Airport.